-Further information: www.schuleplusessen.de Keyword: Tierwohl/Fleisch
+Further information: www.fitkid-aktion.de Keyword: Tierwohl/Fleisch

-Fish is a good source of protein as well.
-Fatty fish species, which include both freshwater and saltwater fish (see box), are additionally rich in valuable long-chain omega-3 fatty acids.
+Practical advice: The meat component in dishes may be reduced in favour of the vegetable and/or grain component.
+A more sustainable diet also includes the aspect of animal welfare.
+Organic farms and, for example, the Neuland Association advocate for meat from species-appropriate animal husbandry.
+Fish is a good protein source as well.
+Fatty fish species, which include both freshwater and saltwater fish (see box), are rich in valuable long-chain omega-3 fatty acids.
 Sea fish is also a good source of iodine.

-Good sources for Omega-3 fatty acids: trout, herring, salmon, mackerel
+Good sources for Omega-3 fatty acids trout, herring, salmon, mackerel